mamba-org/mamba/docs/source/usage/specs.rst

 to be replaced with ``%21``.
 The getter functions, such as :cpp:func:`CondaURL.package <mamba::specs::CondaURL::package>` automatically decoded it for us, but we can specify ``decode=False`` to keep the raw representation.
-The setters follow the same logic, as described bellow.
+The setters follow the same logic, as described below.

 .. code:: python